Escher-Loop: Mutual Evolution by Closed-Loop Self-Referential Optimization: Escher-Loop: Closed-Loop Self-Referential Optimization

+At each iteration, the algorithm samples subsets from both populations using a unified rank-based Softmax mechanism.
+By relying on relative ranks rather than absolute score magnitudes, the sampling remains robust under heterogeneous and shifting score scales, while the temperature parameter controls the exploration--exploitation trade-off.

-Following the sampling phase, the sampled optimizers are applied to the sampled task agents to generate new, improved task candidates.
-These new candidates are immediately evaluated via the objective function $f$ to obtain their empirical performance scores and are subsequently integrated into $\mathcal{T}$.
-As highlighted earlier, such empirical evaluation serves a crucial dual purpose: the Elo ratings ($s^o$) of the participating optimizers are updated seamlessly using win-loss signals derived from the same task agent evaluation scores.
+The sampled optimizers generate new task candidates from the sampled task agents.
+These candidates are immediately evaluated by $f$ and integrated into $\mathcal{T}$.
+The same empirical task scores then serve a second role: they provide win-loss evidence for updating the participating optimizers' Elo ratings through the dynamic benchmarking procedure, thereby linking optimizer selection to grounded task feedback rather than to a separate evaluator.

-Once the optimizers' scores are updated to reflect their latest performance, the algorithm executes the self-referential optimization step.
-A lead optimizer $o^*$ is sampled alongside a subset of the optimizer population, and is applied to this subset to synthesize a new optimizer candidate $\hat{o}$.
-The new candidate is then assigned an initialized score $\hat{s}^o$ derived from its predecessors before being added back into $\mathcal{O}$, thereby completing the loop.
+The loop then executes the self-referential step.
+A lead optimizer $o^*$ rewrites a sampled subset of the optimizer population to synthesize a new optimizer candidate $\hat{o}$, whose initial score is inherited from its predecessors before it is added back into $\mathcal{O}$.
+This final step makes the optimizer population itself an evolving object rather than a fixed search heuristic.

-This iterative cycle of rank-based sampling, task generation, dual-purpose evaluation, and self-referential optimization continuously sharpens both the concrete task agents and the optimization capabilities.
-The closed-loop evolution runs until convergence, at which point the algorithm outputs the fully optimized populations $\mathcal{O}$ and $\mathcal{T}$.
+This cycle of rank-based sampling, task generation, dual-purpose evaluation, and self-referential optimizer evolution continuously sharpens both concrete task agents and optimization capabilities.
 The overall procedure is summarized in Algorithm \ref{alg:escher-loop}.